Windwker/take-home-qa/README.md

 - well history documentation, small commits and well documented PRs
 - don’t reinvent the wheel

-You will have to fork this repository and create one (or more) PRs again it; we appreciate collaboration between team members so, create your first PR as soon as you have something to evaluate (initial setup, folder structure, etc).
+You will have to fork this repository, keep it as private, add [Mauricio](https://github.com/mdottavio) and [Fernando](https://github.com/fer8a) as collaborators and create one (or more) PRs again it;
+We appreciate collaboration between team members so, create your first PR as soon as you have something to evaluate (initial setup, folder structure, etc) and expect some feedback on them :)

 ### Test description